Jeb Bush: Daughter Noelle Bush’s Drug Addiction Leads to a Father’s StrategyAlyssa

 - Improving drug abuse treatment and recovery programs.

 With drug addiction starting at younger ages, the best time for discussion is during early childhood.
+Before Noelle Bush was on drugs, there was a missed opportunity for prevention.
 Children need to develop strong coping mechanisms so that drugs don’t appear as the only viable option for handling pressure.
 The National Institute on Drug Abuse (NIDA) developed a list of the 16 principles for developing a prevention program.
 Some of the key factors are:

 - Enhance protective factors and reverse or reduce risk factors